 Chapter One: The Pale Cast of Thought

-After eleven years of receiving what was little more than gift-wrapped refuse, Harry Potter never dreamed the day would come when he would begrudge the sight of real presents given out of genuine consideration.
-And yet as the sun rose on the dawn of his 16th year, bringing with it a small peck of parcel laden fowl, Harry somehow found it difficult to feel grateful.
-Cheer had been in short supply lately and understandably.
-The events at the close of his 5th year at Hogwarts still haunted him, having much the same effect as being handcuffed to a dementor.
-Outrage and disbelief had given way to solemn withdraw shortly after he arrived back at Privet Drive, and he'd spent the last two months lying dejectedly in his room, replaying that last week of school in his mind, growing more and more sullen with each passing day.
-As far as he was concerned, the fact that this day also happened to mark the anniversary of the day he was born shouldn't change matters in any way.
+After eleven years of receiving what was little more than gift-wrapped refuse, Harry Potter never dreamed the day would come when he would begrudge the sight of real presents.
+And yet as the sun rose on his sixteenth birthday, bringing with it a small peck of parcel-laden fowl, Harry somehow found it difficult to feel grateful.
+The events at the end of his fifth year at Hogwarts still haunted him, having much the same effect as being handcuffed to a dementor.
+Outrage and disbelief had given way to solemn withdraw shortly after he'd arrived back at Privet Drive, and he'd spent the last two months lying dejectedly in his room, replaying that last week of school in his mind and growing more and more sullen with each passing day.
+As far as he was concerned, the fact that this day also happened to be his birthday didn't change matters in any way.

 The owls came almost all at once, and Harry had relieved them in turn and sent them away without an utterance of gratitude.
-Hedwig, who had been thoughtful enough to go and fetch Ron's gift to him without even being asked to do so, made quite a fuss, ruffling her feathers and clicking her beak loudly at him, to which Harry did not even offer a terse response.
+Hedwig, who had been thoughtful enough to go and fetch Ron's gift to him without even being asked to do so, made quite a fuss, ruffling her feathers and clicking her beak loudly at him, which Harry simply ignored.
 Highly indignant, she flew past her open cage and back into the morning sky after the others.
 Harry watched her go, unable to muster any remorse, then raked the parcels into a pile at the foot of his bed and lay crossways on the mattress beside them.

 So why was it Harry was so bereft of cheer?

-"Because I'm not a normal boy," he thought with a smirk that would have made the Potions Master envious.
+"Because I'm not a normal boy," he thought with a smirk.
 It was a fact that had been repeatedly drilled home to him since he was eleven years old.
 Only now, what made him different wasn't just that he was a wizard.
 That no longer seemed like anything unusual to him.
-Neither was it even that he was 'The Boy Who Lived', vanquisher of the dreaded Dark Lord, a feat he little remembered when he could help it and in which he had played no conscious part.
-What made Harry truly different was that he was, he knew now, the designated saviour for not only the wizarding world but potentially the muggle one as well.
+Neither was it even that he was 'The Boy Who Lived', vanquisher of the dreaded Dark Lord (a feat he little remembered when he could help it and in which he had played no conscious part.)
+What made Harry truly different was that he was, he knew now, the designated saviour for not only the Wizarding world but potentially the Muggle one as well.
 It was a role Harry really had no desire to fulfil.
-Thinking back on his conversation with Dumbledore only two short months ago, during which this dire prophecy had been revealed, Harry couldn't help but wonder wryly what Christ must have felt when the angel had come down to inform him of his destiny.
+Thinking back on his conversation with Dumbledore only two short months ago, during which this dire prophecy had been revealed, Harry couldn't help but wonder wryly what Christ must have felt when the angel had come down to inform Him of His destiny.

 As Harry lay mulling these thoughts over for the hundredth time, the sun outside had risen high enough to pour through his window, setting ablaze the decorative foil wrapping on one of his neglected presents.
 Too distracted by its sparkling, Harry finally sat up and toyed with it absently, having no intention of opening it just yet.
 Looking at it was almost painful, and not because of the glint of the sun in his eyes from the foil.
 It reminded him all too well of the last present he had received; one he had left unopened until it had been far too late to enjoy.
-With some effort , Harry stifled the tears that clouded his vision and somehow resisted the urge to riffle through his dresser draw to retrieve, yet again, the small, rectangular mirror stowed there.
+With some effort, Harry somehow resisted the urge to riffle through his dresser draw to retrieve, yet again, the small, rectangular mirror stowed there.

 Happy Birthday!
 It must be wonderful to finally be of age!
-Just think, you can study apparation now.
-I can hardly wait until...
+Just think, you can study Apparation now.

 As he read, Harry could practically hear Hermione's voice, saturated with desperate cheer.

-With an irritated grimace Harry wondered why she even still bothered to included that disclaimer.
+With an irritated grimace, Harry wondered why she even still bothered to included that disclaimer.
 He found it almost impossible to remember the last time he'd received a message that wasn't bare and cryptic.
-From this he assumed Hermione was at Grimmauld Place with Ron again this summer.
+From this, he assumed Hermione was at Grimmauld Place with Ron again this summer.
 But besides the usual Wish You Were Heres and See You Soons, there was little else of interest in the owl and confetti speckled card.
-He then pulled up Hermione's gift to him and, indifferently, peeled back its dark wrapping to reveal a small box filled with various of Harry's Honeydukes favourites.
-Untempted, he shoved it to the side and reached for the next card.
+He then pulled up Hermione's gift to him and, indifferently, peeled back its dark wrapping to reveal a small box filled with various of Harry's Honeyduke's favourites.
+He shoved it to the side and reached for the next card.

 It opened with an 'Oi Mate!'.
 Ron was not nearly so tight-lipped as Hermione had been, or as falsely cheerful.
 He complained in much detail about not being able to practice Quidditch while stuck at Grimmauld Place over the summer.
 He particularly dreaded what Angelina was going to say when she found out.

 And don't try to make me feel better by telling me you've never gotten to practice over the summer and Oliver never kicked you off the team.
 You're a Seeker.
 And a seeker either knows how to catch a snitch or he doesn't.
-But I'm a Keeper, and a fairly lousy one at that.
-I mean, a Keeper has to have strategy, he has to...
+But I'm a Keeper and a fairly lousy one at that.
+I mean, a Keeper has to have strategy.

-Ron went on about the rigors of his position as though Harry had never seen Quidditch before.
+Ron went on and on about the rigours of his position, as though Harry had never seen Quidditch before.
 It perturbed him slightly that Ron made so little of his responsibilities as Seeker.
 After all, who decided the outcome of a match anyway?
 And who ends the bloody thing?
 Not the bloody Keeper.
 After Ron's tirade had ended, however, the rest of the letter wasn't nearly so bad.

 I've sent some stuff in there as well, but my real gift is in the envelope with this card.

 Harry didn't reply and hoped the Dursleys would just give up and go away.
-But after another sharp knock the door opened without Harry's consent, revealing one of the most hideous sights Harry had ever been privy to.
+But after another sharp knock, the door opened without Harry's permission, revealing one of the most hideous sights to which Harry had ever been privy.
 As he stared back at the Dursleys, standing crammed inside his bedroom doorway sporting forced smiles, Harry thought vaguely that this was the stuff nightmares were made of.
-For a while, no one spoke, they all just stared at Harry as the clock in the hallway announced the passing seconds.
+For a while, no one spoke.
+They all just stared at Harry as the clock in the hallway announced the passing seconds.
 Finally, his Aunt Petunia cleared her throat pointedly.

 "Popkins," she urged Dudley in a sing-song voice.
 Dudley groaned and stepped toward Harry as though at gunpoint, thrusting out the fancy gift he was holding.

-"No thanks," he said, looking up at Dudley, who looked quite put out about the fact Harry still hadn't taken the box from him.
+"No thanks," he said, looking up at Dudley who appeared quite put out about the fact Harry still hadn't taken the box from him.
 "Really, you guys didn't have to.
 You keep it, Duds."